googleapis/google-cloud-node/.github/CONTRIBUTING.md

 ### System Tests

-To run the system tests, first create and configure a project in the Google Developers Console following the [instructions on how to run gcloud-node][elsewhere].
+To run the system tests, first create and configure a project in the Google Developers Console following the [instructions on how to run google-cloud-node][elsewhere].
 After that, set the following environment variables:

 - **GCLOUD_TESTS_PROJECT_ID**: Developers Console project's ID (e.g. bamboo-shift-455)
 - **GCLOUD_TESTS_KEY**: The path to the JSON key file.